-One day, a friend started telling me about how to grow mushrooms in your backyard.
-I had never really thought about this before.
+One day, a friend told me about growing mushrooms in his backyard.
+It seemed bizarre.
+I’d never really thought about this before.

 "Really?
 You can cultivate them outside on your property?
 Like plants?"

 I had to try it.
-Soon I was documenting all my success and failures, purchasing spawn, and making my own cheap flow hoods.
+Soon I was documenting all my successes and failures, purchasing spawn, and making cheap flow hoods.

 But my interest didn't stop there.
 I wanted to learn about wild fungi too, so I joined a local mycology club and started going out on forays.
 I attended workshops on the topics of growing, cooking, and identifying mushrooms.
 I read countless books and Internet articles on the subject.

-It is my fond hope that this site will grow into a repository of fungal information, one that is added to both by my visitors and myself.
-Hopefully we can all gain a little mushroom appreciation!
+It is our fond hope that this site will grow into a repository of fungal information.
+Hopefully we can all gain a little mushroom appreciation.